 MORE > How to Find Cheap Transatlantic Flights (Advice from the GW Expat Blog)

 Most international passengers flying to or from Germany travel via Frankfurt am Main (FRA), one of Europe’s biggest airports, but Munich (MUC) and Düsseldorf (DUS) are also popular German international hubs (Drehscheiben).
 As a frequent traveler to Berlin, I am looking forward to the opening of Berlin’s new Willy Brandt International Airport (BER), still under construction next to the former East German Schönefeld Airport.
 Unfortunately, the date for BER’s grand opening has been changed at least twice since it failed to open on June 3, 2012 as originally scheduled.
 (We’re still waiting in 2018!
 The good news: The empty airport has become a popular filming location.)

 Also see: Hotels and B&Bs for airport hotels in Germany.

 Berlin (TXL, SXF and BER)

-Schönefeld and Tegel were scheduled to close on June 3, 2011, when BER was supposed to open, but with the delays those two airports are still operating.
-Whenever Berlin’s new airport opens, Lufthansa, airberlin and other airlines want to greatly expand their European and international flights to and from Berlin.
-You can already fly between North America and Berlin on Air Berlin (Chicago, New York/JFK, Miami, Los Angeles) and United Airlines (Newark).
+Schönefeld and Tegel were scheduled to close on June 3, 2012, when BER was supposed to open, but after more than five years of delay those two airports are still operating.
+Whenever Berlin’s new airport opens, Lufthansa and other airlines want to greatly expand their European and international flights to and from Berlin.
+You can already fly non-stop between North America and Berlin on some airlines.
 Once in operation, BER is projected to become Germany’s third busiest airport, after Frankfurt and Munich.